neighborhoods/KojoWorkerDecoratorComponent/README.md

   Type: string
   Default value: core
   ID of Prefab5 Doctrine DBAL connection to be used by the Kōjō API Worker Service.

 The Prefab5 connection repository doesn't have a default value.
 The Symfony DI service `Vendor\Product\Prefab5\Doctrine\DBAL\Connection\Decorator\RepositoryInterface` has to be defined.
 The easiest way to do so is by defining it as an alias of the corresponding Prefab5 generated class.

+### Rescheduling Decorator

+This decorator is intended for jobs rescheduling themselves (observers).
+It completes the running job with success and schedules the next, possibly delayed.
+The completion and scheduling is atomic, since it's done in a transaction, which is why the decorator needs to know what connection is used by Kōjō.
+The decorator doesn't reschedule if the decorated worker has already applied a state change request, e.g. has held or has completed with success.
+If that is the case, the decorator logs a warning, which is why it's recommended to have this decorator at the top of the decorator stack (in the worker builder's service definition/YAML file).

+#### Parameters

+* **jobTypeCode**
+  Type: string
+  Job type code of the scheduled job.
+Doesn't have a default value and has to be provided.

+* **rescheduleDelaySeconds**
+  Type: integer
+  Minimal allowed value: 0
+  Maximal allowed value: 86400 (24 hours)
+  Number of seconds between completing the current and starting the next job.

+The decorator itself expects a connection.
+In practice the connection is obtained from a Prefab5 connection repository, which is done by the Rescheduling Decorator Builder.
+So the builder requires the Kōjō connection id, which is injected using a Symfony DI parameter, and the Prefab5 connection repository, which is injected using a Symfony DI service.
+* **connectionId**
+  Type: string
+  Default value: core
+  ID of Prefab5 Doctrine DBAL connection used by the Kōjō API Worker Service.
+If the [Userland PDO Decorator](#userland-pdo-decorator) is used, the value has to match its connectionId parameter value.

+The Prefab5 connection repository doesn't have a default value.
+The Symfony DI service `Vendor\Product\Prefab5\Doctrine\DBAL\Connection\Decorator\RepositoryInterface` has to be defined.
+The easiest way to do so is by defining it as an alias of the corresponding Prefab5 generated class.